-5. Fleece jacket (instead of woollen) is an excellent option for the monsoon season in Himalayas.
-It provides good insulation, is light weight and dries easily.
-Keep an extra pair of socks and medicines for tummy aches, headaches and diarrhea handy while walking.
+5. Fleece jacket (instead of woollen) is an excellent option for the monsoon season in the Himalayas.
+It provides good insulation, is lightweight and dries easily.
+Keep an extra pair of socks and medicines for tummy aches, headaches and diarrhoea handy while walking.

-Q. Do you have any tips on how to prepare for the Valley of Flowers trek?
+Q. Do you have any trekking tips on how to prepare for the Valley of Flowers trek?

 Q. What were the major highlights of the trek for you?

 A lot of things come to my mind, but I’ll try and choose a few –

 - The lush greenery, birds and the ever-changing panorama